How to Make Paper Snowflakes

-As a kid I don’t remember learning to cut snowflakes, I remember folding up a rectangular piece of paper and trying over and over to recreate the beautiful flakes my teacher could always cut out.
-Only I’d end up with a weird rectangular snowflake and maybe you have rectangular snowflakes where you live, but where I’m from the flakes are decidedly not rectangular.
+I don’t ever remember learning to cut snowflakes as a kid.
+I remember folding up a rectangular piece of paper and trying over and over to recreate the beautiful flakes my teacher could always cut out, only to wind up with a weird rectangular snowflake.
+Maybe you have rectangular snow where you live, but here in Michigan, the flakes are decidedly not rectangular.

-To save my children this fate I went to the all-knowing internet.
-I did the same thing when I forgot how to make a cootie catcher last year and my daughter desperately required one.
-Not only does the internet show you how to fold your paper so you don’t end up with rectangular snowflakes, it also gives you templates to guide your cuts, from really basic cuts to extremely intricate ones.
+To save my children from this fate, I turned to the all-knowing Internet.
+Not only can the Internet show you how to fold your paper so you don’t end up with rectangular snowflakes, it can also provide you with templates to guide your cuts, from really basic designs to extremely intricate ones.
 There’s a snowflake craft option for kids of every age.
 Including adults.
 Like me.

 1. Choose your paper.
 Plain printer paper works just fine, especially if you want basic white snowflakes and also do not want to have to go to the craft store ahead of time.
 Or you can invest in fancy colored paper if you want to go that route.